luitner/ha-bmw-ix1-card/README.md

 # Installation

 1. Requires [Home Assistant BMW Connected Drive](https://www.home-assistant.io/integrations/bmw_connected_drive/), and some [extra Home Assistant components](#necessary-home-assistant-components) if not yet available.
 2. Add the extra sensors (see `sensors.yml`)
+3. Add the extra charger power sensor - if you plan to use the charging power capability
-3. Copy the contents of `bmw-x5-charging-card.yml` or `bmw-x5-minimal-card.yml` into a lovelace card.
+4. Copy the contents of `bmw-x5-charging-card.yml` or `bmw-x5-minimal-card.yml` into a lovelace card.
 4. Modify the entity names based on your setup.

 ## Necessary Home Assistant components